nglasl/silverstripe-apiwesome/README.md

 ### Output

-A JSON/XML feed request may have a number of optional filters applied, where a `&filter` will only apply to visible attributes:
+A JSON/XML feed request may have a number of optional filters applied, where the `&filter` will only apply to visible attributes:

 * `&limit=5`
 * `&sort=Attribute,ORDER`